Keats/pixelspa.com/content/projects/sun-editor/index.md

 ### Editing Tools

 We successively dived into more detail starting from the article preview itself.
-The editors needed some tools to accomplish certain tasks like: edit articles headlines and images, resize them, move articles to different slots.
+The editors needed some tools to accomplish certain tasks such as editing articles headlines and images, resizing them and moving articles to different slots.
 How to access those tools and what the best way to display them?

 After considering different options we opted for a small toolbar that would appear when clicking on each article block.
 My aim was to keep the editing interface as invisible as possible, as WYSIWYG should be.